National Institute on Aging (NIA)

 Small Business Interest Areas:

 The NIA is interested in proposals to develop and validate technologies that enhance the health and wellbeing of older adults.
-Areas of high interest include technologies intended to address unmet needs and have clear competitive advantages, development of commercialized solutions that are cost-effective and widely available, and small businesses that are new to SBIR/STTR funding.
+Areas of high interest include technologies intended to address unmet needs and have clear competitive advantages, development of commercialized solutions that are cost-effective and widely available, projects that include strong scientific rigor in the approach, projects that address gaps in NIA-funded research, and small businesses that are new to SBIR/STTR funding.

 Scientific areas of interest include but are not limited to: